Mike Rizzo: Washington Nationals

-With Washington ahead in the division by nearly 10.0 games following the 2017 All-Star break, Rizzo saw the opportunity to get a jump on the trade market as the non-waiver trade deadline was nearly two weeks away.
-On July 16 in Cincinnati, with the club trying to complete the four-game sweep of the Reds that afternoon, Rizzo fortified Washington’s bullpen by acquiring relievers Sean Doolittle and Ryan Madson from the Oakland Athletics.
-From July 17 through the end of the season, the Nationals paced the National League with a 3.36 bullpen ERA.
-Rizzo was not finished improving the club in 2017, as he made two more deals as the deadline neared.
-On July 28, he solidified Washington’s bench by acquiring veteran Howie Kendrick from the Philadelphia Phillies.
-Moments before the July 31 deadline, Rizzo strengthened Washington’s bullpen even further with the acquisition of Minnesota Twins closer and American League All-Star, Brandon Kintzler.
+With Washington ahead in the division by nearly 10 games following the 2017 All-Star break, Rizzo got a jump on the trade market on July 16, fortifying Washington's bullpen by acquiring relievers Sean Doolittle and Ryan Madson from the Oakland Athletics.
+On July 28, he acquired veteran position player Howie Kendrick from the Philadelphia Phillies.
+Moments before the July 31 deadline, Rizzo further added to the bullpen with the acquisition of Minnesota Twins reliever Brandon Kintzler.
 On April 5, 2018, Rizzo signed a contract extension through the 2020 season.
-When Kendrick went down with an Achilles injury on May 19, 2018, Rizzo made the call to bring the 19-year-old Juan Soto to the Major Leagues.
-From that day Soto put together one of the best seasons by a teenager in Major League history.
+When Kendrick went down with an Achilles injury on May 19, 2018, Rizzo promoted 19-year-old outfield prospect Juan Soto to the Major Leagues.

-After 11 seasons as the head of Washington’s baseball operations – Rizzo guided the Washington Nationals to the 2019 World Series title, defeating the Houston Astros in seven games and securing the franchise's first championship on October 30, 2019.
+After 11 seasons as the head of Washington's baseball operations, Rizzo's team won the 2019 World Series, defeating the Houston Astros in seven games.
 Rizzo's contract was then extended through 2023, giving him a raise above his $4 million per year salary.

-In a span of approximately 26 hours from July 29-30, 2021, Rizzo and the Washington Nationals acquired 12 players via six trades around the trade deadline.
-Those 12 players included Josiah Gray, Keibert Ruiz, Riley Adams, Mason Thompson, Gerardo Carrillo and Donovan Casey, among others.
+In a span of roughly 26 hours from July 29–30, 2021, Rizzo and the Washington Nationals acquired 12 players via six trades around the trade deadline.
+Those 12 players included Josiah Gray, Keibert Ruiz, Riley Adams, Mason Thompson, Gerardo Carrillo, and Donovan Casey, among others.
 Other notable contributors Rizzo has brought in via trade during his tenure include Nelson Cruz, Josh Bell, Gio Gonzalez, Tanner Roark, Blake Treinen, Mark Melancon, Wilson Ramos, Denard Span, Kurt Suzuki, Michael Morse, and Sean Burnett, among others.

+On July 2, 2022, the Nationals exercised Rizzo's option for the 2023 season.

+After a 37–53 start to the 2025 season, Rizzo was fired by the Nationals on July 6, 2025, after 19 seasons with the organization.
+The firing came alongside manager Dave Martinez, who was also relieved of his duties after eight seasons with the team.
+Under Rizzo, the Nationals made five playoff appearances, won four division titles, one National League pennant, and one World Series title.
+However, at the time of Rizzo's firing, the Nationals had not achieved a winning season since their World Series run in 2019.

 Personal life

-Rizzo lives in Washington, D.C., with his wife, Jodi.
-His son, Michael Jr. is an entrepreneur living in San Diego, Calif.
+Rizzo lives in Washington, D.C., with his wife, Jodi Fick Rizzo.
+The couple married in November 2019.
+Their son, Sonny, was born in January 2023.
+They also have a dog named Hayes.
+Rizzo has a son, Michael Jr., born around the early 1990s, from a prior relationship.
+Mike Jr. is an entrepreneur living in San Diego, California.